Normal, Illinois: Rail

-The Bloomington-Normal Amtrak station, known as Uptown Station, is in Normal at 11 Uptown Circle.
+The Bloomington-Normal Amtrak station, known as Uptown Station, is located at 11 Uptown Circle.
 It was designed by RATIO Architects.
 The station is served daily by four Lincoln Service trains in each direction between Chicago and St. Louis, with one roundtrip continuing on to Kansas City, Mo from St. Louis as the Missouri River Runner.
 There is also one Texas Eagle in each direction between San Antonio and Chicago.
 Three days a week, the Texas Eagle continues on to Los Angeles with the Sunset Limited.
 The station also serves connecting bus service to Peoria and Amtrak stations in Galesburg and Champaign-Urbana.
 It is Illinois' third-busiest Amtrak station after Chicago and Champaign-Urbana's Illinois Terminal, servicing about 92,000 passengers in fiscal year 2021.
 Traveling to Bloomington-Normal by Amtrak is a two-and-a-half-hour ride from St. Louis and Chicago.